RMerl/asuswrt-merlin/README-merlin.txt

             these were disabled.
    - FIXED: Shared printers over LPRng would sometime fail to completely print the last page (patch by stsichler)
+   - FIXED: CVE-2015-0240 security issue in Samba 3.5.8 (used by AiCloud).
+The main Samba daemon was patched by the update to 3.6.25.

 378.50 (7-Feb-2015)